Scholarships may be available to KU School of Business students who participate in:

 - How will this experience impact your career?

-- Brief statement of any special circumstances of financial need
+- A brief statement of any special circumstances of financial need.

-Submit these 3 items, combined into one PDF file, via email to firstname.lastname@example.org
+Submit these three items, combined into one PDF file, via email to firstname.lastname@example.org

 John E. and Mary Claire Peppercorn